simplystats/simplystats.github.io/_posts/2017-04-03-interactive-data-analysis.md

 focus area.
 In this field, data generators, which typically lead the scientific enterprise, are not always trained data analysts.
 But the literature is overflowing with proposed workflows.
-You can gauge the popularity of these by the vast number of published in the nature journals as demonstrated by this [google search](https://www.google.com/search?q=workflow+site:nature.com&biw=1706&bih=901&source=lnms&tbm=isch&sa=X&ved=0ahUKEwi3usL8-dDPAhUDMSYKHaBFBTAQ_AUIBigB#tbm=isch&q=analysis+workflow+site:nature.com):
+You can gauge the popularity of these by the vast number published in the nature journals as demonstrated by this [google search](https://www.google.com/search?q=workflow+site:nature.com&biw=1706&bih=901&source=lnms&tbm=isch&sa=X&ved=0ahUKEwi3usL8-dDPAhUDMSYKHaBFBTAQ_AUIBigB#tbm=isch&q=analysis+workflow+site:nature.com):